 The CAP is not part of the OPC, but the OPC works in coordination with it, and reviews information sent to the Utah State Bar as a non-notarized Request for Assistance.
-Additionally, as a result of the Board of Bar Commissioner's Review recommendation of the need for more extensive coordination between the OPC and CAP to ensure that cases do not fall between any gaps of OPC's and CAP's separate purview, the OPC receives periodic listings of CAP cases from CAP to review and determine if there is overlap between CAP and OPC on the case or attorney; and to determine if any of the listed cases are cases that are more appropriately handled by OPC.
+Additionally, for more extensive coordination between the OPC and CAP to ensure that cases do not fall between any gaps of OPC's and CAP's separate purview, the OPC receives periodic listings of CAP cases from CAP to review and determine if there is overlap between CAP and OPC on the case or attorney; and to determine if any of the listed cases are cases that are more appropriately handled by OPC.
 CAP's listed cases include all cases under review by CAP (i.e., phone calls, emails, Requests for Assistance).

 The OPC's review of CAP cases ensures that allegations of serious misconduct are not processed as Requests for Assistance.
-In year 2014-2015, the OPC reviewed 578 Request for Assistances which can be reviewed as part of its CAP review system, over one-third of which the OPC referred to CAP.
-Only 37 of these matters came back to the OPC as informal complaints.
+In year 2015-2016, the OPC reviewed 678 Request for Assistances which can be reviewed as part of its CAP review system, almost one-half (313) of which the OPC referred to CAP.
+Only 36 of these matters came back to the OPC.

-Thus, with respect to year 2014-2015, 166 matters were resolved by CAP without resulting in informal complaints.^H The OPC uses the resources normally needed for reviewing and resolving the cases that are handled by CAP to process cases where there are serious ethical violations.
+Thus, with respect to year 2015-2016, 277 matters were resolved by CAP without the need for further OPC review.
+The OPC uses the resources normally needed for reviewing and resolving the cases that are handled by CAP to process cases where there are serious ethical violations.